 MySQL++ is a C++ wrapper for MySQL’s C API.
 It is built around the same principles as the Standard C++ Library, to make dealing with the database as easy as dealing with STL containers.
 In addition, MySQL++ provides facilities that let you avoid the most repetitive sorts of SQL within your own code, providing native C++ interfaces for these common tasks.

-If you can’t find an answer in the documentation or the list archives, ask on the list.
+If you have questions about this project and can’t find an answer in the documentation or the mailing list archives, you should ask it on the list.
 Everyone active in MySQL++’s development monitors that mailing list, and the library’s primary maintainer responds to almost every question posted there.
 By posting to the mailing list, your question and any answers are archived for future developers to find, and you reach a wider audience than is possible with personal email.

 Before upgrading an existing version of MySQL++, please scan through the change log first.
 If you’re coming from a much older version, better read through the “Incompatible Library Changes” chapter in the user manual instead.

 mysql++-3.2.3.tar.gz (416 KB, 2016.12.31) — Library source code.
 If you aren’t sure which file to download, download this.